Bookroo/bookroo.github.io/_posts/2017-10-25-Mothers-Advice-for-Perfect-ACT-SAT-Scores.md

 **Buy Books**

 Last but not least, the mother shared the importance of buying books.
-As she said, "[D]on't forget to buy books.
+She said, "[D]on't forget to buy books.
 Research proves book owners have smarter children . . .
 When families own books they are much more likely to all read them and discuss concepts and characters (which is where the real learning begins!)."

+--

 We recommend taking time to check out the whole [article](http://community.today.com/parentingteam/post/actsat-test-prep-tricks-from-a-family-with-three-perfect-scores_1505933651).
 Helping your child, niece, nephew, or grandchild begin building a solid foundation in his or her youth is priceless.
 If you're looking for a fun and convenient way to build her or his personal library of books, give Bookroo a try.
 Kids love receiving their monthly Bookroo deliveries!
 Sign up for our [newsletter](https://bookroo.com/) today and save 15% on your order.